Dyphis/dyphis.github.io/_pages/about.md

 I came to UOA to continue my studies in AI after receiving my honours degree from UTAS.
 I got professional training in machine learning (ML) and finished an interesting but challenging research project -- AI music generation under the supervision of [Dr. Lingqiao Liu](https://researchers.adelaide.edu.au/profile/lingqiao.liu#my-research).

 As I dive deep into machine learning, I gradually realize the importance of the explainability and reliability of AI.
-My research goal is to build not only powerful but also explainable AI.
+My research goal is to build not only powerful but also interpretable AI.

 <!---